FalceWare/FalceClicker/README.md

 - 👋 Hello!
-FalceVare welcomes you!
+FalceWare welcomes you!
 - 🌱 This is a portable assistant program for simulating clicks in automatic mode.
 - 📫 Login: admin
 - 💞️ Password: winter2024